Ethiopia Basic Facts

 Currency regulations:There is no limit to the amount of foreign currency imported into Ethiopia, but it must be declared on arrival, using a currency declaration form.
 Foreign currency may be changed only at authorized banks and hotels.
 The currency declaration form will be required by Customs on departure.
 Visitors may change back any excess birr into foreign currency at the airport before departure, but you must, in addition to the currency declaration form, bring with you all receipts for exchange transactions.

 All visitors, except Kenya and Djibouti nationals, are required to obtain entry visas.
 Since 2002, tourists from 33 countries (listed below) are able to obtain entry visas upon their arrival at Bole International Airport in Addis Ababa, and at the airport in Dire Dawa.
-In August 2011, the fees for visa-upon-arrival was US$20 or EUR 17, regardless of whether one is applying for a Tourist, Business or Transit Visa.
+As of September 2020, the fees for visa-upon-arrival is US$52 for 30 days Tourist Visa and US$72 for 90 days Tourist Visa.
 The procedure is relatively quick and painless; just look for a door with a sign "Visa" on the left hand before the immigration counters.
+Please check the latest visa fee structure before your departure from the official government website - Ethiopian Immigration Nationality and Vital Events Agency.

-Nationals of the following countries can get three months tourist visas upon their arrival at Bole Internaltional Airport: Argentina, Australia, Austria, Belgium, Brazil, Canada, China, Czech Republic, Denmark, Finland, France, Germany, Greece, India, Ireland, Israel, Italy, Japan, Kuwait, Luxembourg, Mexico, the Netherlands, New Zealand, Norway, Democratic people's Republic of Korea (northern Korea), Poland, Portugal, Republic of Korea (south Korea), the Russian Federation, Slovakia, South Africa, Spain, Sweden, Switzerland, United Kingdom, United States of America.
+Nationals of the following countries can get upto three months tourist visas upon their arrival at Bole Internaltional Airport: all African Union member states, Argentina, Australia, Austria, Belgium, Canada, China, Denmark, France, Greece, India, Israel, Italy, Japan, Mexico, Netherlands, New Zealand, Norway, Poland, Portugal, Russia, South Korea, Spain, Sweden, Switzerland, Thailand United Kingdom, United States.
+Kenya and Djibouti nationals are exempted - allowed to enter without visa.

 Travelers are advised to check latest travel policy and additional information from Ethiopia Embassy websites.
 Click here for Embassy of Ethiopia at Washington DC.